Skip to content

 Workflow 1: listing launch

-1. Use Copilot to summarize seller emails, property notes, and the listing-prep checklist.
+1. Connect Claude to Microsoft 365 and ask it to summarize seller emails, property notes, and the listing-prep checklist.

-2. Pull the latest property fact sheet from OneDrive or SharePoint.
+2. Point it at the latest property fact sheet in OneDrive or SharePoint.

-3. Summarize the open questions before the listing goes live.
+3. Have it summarize the open questions before the listing goes live.

 1. Draft MLS description variants.